josip-pavlovic-dev/python-automation/day03_file_management/docs/scanner_cheatsheet.md

 ---

-## ✍️ Author Note / Napomena autora
+## ✍️ Author Note | Napomena autora

-**EN:**
-This script was created as a practice in recursive directory exploration and argument validation, aiming to understand how directory trees can be visualized in terminal.
+### 🇬🇧: This script was created as a practice in recursive directory exploration and argument validation, aiming to understand how directory trees can be visualized in terminal.

-**SR:**
-Skripta je nastala kao vežba u rekurzivnom pretraživanju direktorijuma i validaciji argumenata.
+### 🇷🇸: Skripta je nastala kao vežba u rekurzivnom pretraživanju direktorijuma i validaciji argumenata.
 Cilj je bio vizualizovati strukturu direktorijuma u terminalu.